-- 23. The ultimate objective of macroeconomic policies is to achieve high economic growth and low and stable inflation.
+The ultimate objective of macroeconomic policies is to achieve high economic growth and low and stable inflation.
 As noted earlier, it is difficult to rely on a single policy to accomplish this objective, be it fiscal, monetary, or exchange rate policy.
-Given the relatively weak transmission of monetary policy in PICs, it is particularly important that monetary policy be employed in a macroeconomic policy framework in which all policies are geared toward the same objectives. - 24.
-Despite the fixed exchange rate regimes adopted in most PICs, exchange rate policy can still play a useful role in macroeconomic adjustment.
+Given the relatively weak transmission of monetary policy in PICs, it is particularly important that monetary policy be employed in a macroeconomic policy framework in which all policies are geared toward the same objectives.

+Despite the fixed exchange rate regimes adopted in most PICs, exchange rate policy can still play a useful role in economic stabilization.
 Under a flexible exchange regime, the exchange rate is the first shock absorber of external shocks.
 Although such an automatic role is precluded under a fixed exchange rate regime, some flexibility of the regime-either through one-off devaluation when facing a negative external shock or through movement within a narrow band-could still have significant stabilizing effects.
 Fiji, for instance, devalued its dollar by 20 percent in April 2009 when its balance of payments was subject to considerable pressure with foreign reserves running very low.
-The devaluation helped to rebuild reserves quickly, and there have been few second-round effects on inflation.
+The devaluation helped rebuild reserves quickly, and there have been few second-round effects on inflation.
 One could argue that had Fiji relied on monetary tightening alone, the domestic price level would have had to fall substantially to restore the external balance, possibly with significant output losses.
-More generally, Wood (2010) argues that greater downward exchange rate flexibility could be expected to have favorable impacts on competitiveness over the medium to longer run, though it may not be able to counter recession-induced decline in exports in the short run.
+More generally, Wood (2010) argues that greater downward exchange rate flexibility could be expected to have favorable impacts on competitiveness over the medium to longer run, though it may not be able to counter a recession-induced decline in exports in the short run.
+Similarly, when a country faces increasing capital inflows, such as experienced in PNG at present as a result of large LNG projects, upward exchange rate flexibility would help reduce inflationary pressure.

-- 25. The expenditure-switching effects of exchange rate policy can be powerful in PICs.
+The expenditure-switching effects of exchange rate policy can be powerful in PICs.
 Even though real exchange rate depreciation through devaluations may have limited impact on domestic goods supply, tourism seems to respond well to real exchange rate movements.
 Moreover, imports (which often consist of a high proportion of manufactured goods) tend to be more elastic, and devaluations can quickly reduce import demand.
 At the same time, because of high dependency on imports, devaluations can put considerable upward pressure on domestic prices, rendering policymakers reluctant to take such actions.
-However, an increase in the price of imports is a necessary part of expenditure-switching adjustment, a key reason that the exchange rate can be effective in monetary policy transmission.15 A critical step in preventing the second-round effects of higher import prices, as Fiji did in 2009, is to have supportive monetary and fiscal policies to stamp out further inflation pressure. - 26.
-Fiscal policy plays a particularly important role in maintaining macroeconomic stability in PICs.
-As discussed earlier, a key objective of monetary policy under mostly fixed exchange rate regimes in PICs is to protect foreign reserves by keeping inflation in line with that in major trading partners.
-Such an objective can only be achieved if fiscal policy is prudent and aimed at keeping aggregate demand at an appropriate level.
-Moreover, when there is a need to stimulate domestic demand-such as when an external shock weakens domestic economic activity-fiscal policy is more powerful under a fixed exchange rate regime.
-To take advantage of such a role of fiscal policy, countries need to build adequate fiscal space during good times to serve as a policy buffer during bad times. - 27.
-A prudent fiscal policy can also help ensure adequate credit to the private sector and promote long-term growth and stability.
-Although it is now less common for governments to borrow directly from central banks (which in turn finance such borrowing by printing money), even a fiscal expansion financed in a non-inflationary manner (e.g., by issuing government paper) will ultimately require a tightening of credit to the private sector to keep overall inflationary pressure under control.
-This is particularly important in PICs as the public sector tends to be large and government borrowing can have a large crowding-out effect on the private sector, undermining the objective of having private sector-led growth in the region. - 28.
-At an operational level, fiscal and monetary authorities need to coordinate closely to maintain an appropriate level of liquidity.
-While central bank operations should aim to maintain money supply at a level consistent with its inflation objective, fiscal authorities should provide central banks with forecasts for their borrowing needs to
+However, an increase in the price of imports is a necessary part of expenditure-switching adjustment, a key reason that the exchange rate can be effective in monetary policy transmission.
+A critical step in preventing the second-round effects of higher import prices, as Fiji did in 2009, is to have supportive monetary and fiscal policies to stamp out further inflation pressure.

-15 Jayaraman and Dahalan (2009) show that in the case of Samoa money (M1) and exchange rate channels are important channels in transmitting monetary impulses to output.
-In its exchange rate assessment for Fiji, IMF (2010) reports that a one-percent real depreciation leads to 4 percent increase in gross reserves, This suggests that most of the increase in reserves (excluding the SDR allocation and the repatriation by Fiji National Provident Fund assets) since April 2009 was due to the devaluation.
+&lt;sup>17 Jayaraman and Dahalan (2009) show that in the case of Samoa money (M1) and exchange rate channels are important channels in transmitting monetary impulses to output.
+In its exchange rate assessment for Fiji, IMF (2010) reports that a one-percent real depreciation leads to a 4 percent increase in gross reserves, This suggests that most of the increase in reserves (excluding the SDR allocation and the repatriation by Fiji National Provident Fund assets) since April 2009 was due to the devaluation.